Table of Contents

 7. Measure and iterate for continuous improvement

-Tracking the performance of both data governance and analytics efforts allows organizations to continuously improve.
+Tracking the performance of both data governance and analytics efforts allows organizations to improve continuously.
 By defining success metrics and conducting regular reviews, teams can identify areas for enhancement and refine processes.
 This iterative approach ensures that the framework evolves to meet new business needs and emerging technologies.

 Actionable steps: